ddev/ddev/docs/content/users/extend/custom-compose-files.md

 ## Background

-Under the hood, DDEV uses a private copy of docker-compose to define and run the multiple containers that make up the local environment for a project. docker-compose supports defining multiple compose files to facilitate sharing Compose configurations between files and projects, and DDEV is designed to leverage this ability.
+Under the hood, DDEV uses a private copy of docker-compose to define and run the multiple containers that make up the local environment for a project. `docker-compose` (also called `docker compose`) supports defining multiple compose files to facilitate sharing Compose configurations between files and projects, and DDEV is designed to leverage this ability.

-To add custom configuration or additional services to your project, create docker-compose files in the `.ddev` directory.
-DDEV will process any files with the `docker-compose.[servicename].yaml` naming convention and include them in executing docker-compose functionality.
-You can optionally create a `docker-compose.override.yaml` to override any configurations from the main `.ddev/.ddev-docker-compose-base.yaml` or any additional docker-compose files added to your project.
+To add custom configuration or additional services to your project, create `docker-compose` files in the `.ddev` directory.
+DDEV will process any files with the `docker-compose.*.yaml` naming convention and merge them into a full docker-compose file.

-!!!warning "Don’t modify `.ddev-docker-compose-base.yaml` or `.ddev-docker-compose-full.yaml`!"
+!!!warning "Don’t modify `.ddev/.ddev-docker-compose-base.yaml` or `.ddev/.ddev-docker-compose-full.yaml`!"

     The main docker-compose file is `.ddev/.ddev-docker-compose-base.yaml`, reserved exclusively for DDEV’s use.
 It’s overwritten every time a project is started, so any edits will be lost.
-If you need to override configuration provided by `.ddev/.ddev-docker-compose-base.yaml`, use an additional `docker-compose.<whatever>.yaml` file instead.
+If you need to add configuration, use an additional `.ddev/docker-compose.<whatever>.yaml` file instead.

 ## `docker-compose.*.yaml` Examples